aral/ar.al-site/content/2019/01/10/hypha-spike-aspect-setup-1/index.md

 ## Iteration 2

+  {{<figure src="hypha-aspect-setup-spike-iteration-2.jpeg" alt="Screenshot of Iteration 2: A domain (ar.al) and a strong password have generated public/private signing and encryption keys." caption="Screenshot of Iteration 2">}}

   (Master branch.)

   * Use [session25519](https://github.com/jo/session25519) to generate the DAT keypair from a strong passphrase and the domain name as salt.
 Since domain names are _globally unique_, this is a strong salt, regardless of the fact that it is not random and could be short (e.g., ar.al).